 - How much does a clawfoot tub cost?

-- Should you get a vintage clawfoot or a new one?
+- Should you get an antique clawfoot or a new one?

 - How much does a clawfoot tub weigh?